-“I’m excited by the fact today there are so many tools for businesses of all sizes to take advantage of to help them be more efficient in telling their stories.
-The challenge is with that many tools you need to have a way to integrate them all so they work well together.”
+There are so many tools for businesses of all sizes to take advantage of to help them be more efficient in telling their stories.
+The challenge is you need to have a way to integrate them all so they work well together.

 Andrew Lindsay is VP of Corporate and Business Development at HubSpot, a leading growth platform for small, medium and large businesses with more than 64,000 customers.
 In this episode of Velocitize Talks, Lindsay discusses the evolution of the inbound movement, how today’s consumers (and Gen Zers) get their information and HubSpot’s recent partnership with WP Engine.